COVID-19 India crisis

 As the COVID-19 crisis unfolded, CBM offices everywhere worked hard to contain the crisis.

 “The situation in India is also not so good but the government has taken precautionary measures and imposed total lockdown across India.
-Some of the States have imposed a curfew for the safety of the public,” writes our CBM India Country Officer, Dinesh.
+Some of the States have imposed a curfew for the safety of the public,” said Dinesh, CBM India Country Officer.

-“Disabled People’s Organisations in Mathura have been raising awareness within communities on handwashing and following the government guidelines to avoid spreading COVID-19,” noted Dinesh.
+“Disabled People’s Organisations in Mathura have been raising awareness within communities on hand washing and following the government guidelines to avoid spreading COVID-19,” noted Dinesh.

 Currently over one billion people are living with disabilities and they are unduly impacted during times of crisis and disaster.
 It is imperative that CBM continues to work with our partners to ensure no one is left behind.

-Your financial and prayerful support is needed now more than ever to ensure we can continue to protect the most vulnerable. https://www.cbm.org.au/vulnerable/donate
+Your financial and prayerful support is needed now more than ever to ensure we can continue to protect the most vulnerable. https://my.cbm.org.au/vulnerable/donate